Replacement Education Levy

 MAINTAINING QUALITY EDUCATION PROGRAMS

-This proposed Replacement Education Levy helps maintain the current level of educational programs and opportunities Walla Walla students and families have approved at the ballot box for over 50 years.
+This proposed Replacement Education Levy helps maintain the current level of educational programs and opportunities our community has approved at the ballot box for over 50 years.
 This is not a new tax, but a continuation of a local levy requiring re-authorization from voters every four years.
 The Replacement Education Levy funds more than 100 staff not paid for by the state’s basic education funding model.
 Advanced course offerings, fine arts programs, elementary electives and athletic/club offerings are just a few of the programs the education levy provides Walla Walla students.

 Dr. Wade Smith, Superintendent